I7-Examples/When-in-Rome-1/docs/source.txt

 		say "[line break]He starts out, then pauses, comes back, and writes at the bottom of the chart.
 'Just in case you forget the instructions,' he says, with a condescending smile.[line break]";
 	end if;

 Test is a scene.
 Test begins when Limo Ride ends.
-Test ends when the creature is identified.
+Test ends when the creature is known.

 Final teaser is a scene.
 Final teaser begins when Test ends.